Dagrut/rpncron/CONFIGURATION.md

 - **exec** The way the commands will be executed.
 It can be `system` or `pipe` (default).

   System calls the C system() function for each `@CMD` line.
-Beware that according to its man page, using system() after changing the program user and group can cause somr problems.
+Beware that according to its man page, using system() after changing the program user and group can cause some problems.
 This option may be removed or rewritten later, to stop using system().
+Obviously, the **shell** option will be ignored if this execution method is chosen.

-  Pipe execute the shell given by the `shell` option, and send it the contents of the `@CMD` part.
-You can use anything here, that supports script piping (Tested only with bash).
+  Pipe execute the shell given by the `shell` option, and send it the contents of the `@CMD` part in its standard input.
+You can use anything here, that supports script piping (Tested only with bash for now).
 - **env-set** Set the given environment variable before starting the process.
 The first value is the variable name.
 The second is the variable value.
-  The third is a flag, which requires to override the value if it exists.
+The third is an optional flag.
+If set to `override`, it will force the environment variable to the given value.
 - **env-unset** Unset the given environment variable before starting the process.
 You should note that the order of set and unset are kept.
 It may not be useful, so this feature may be removed later.
 - **on-error** Tells rpncron what actions it should take when the command returns a value which is not zero.
 Possible values are `log`, `mail` and `ignore`, to log informations, send a mail, or do nothing.
 Values are separated with spaces.
 The default is `log mail`.
 - **on-output** Tells rpncron what actions it should take when the command prints something on stdout.
 Possible values are `log`, `mail` and `ignore`, to log informations, send a mail, or do nothing.
 Values are separated with spaces.
 The default is `log mail`.
 - **on-exec-error** Tells rpncron what actions it should take when a command execution fails because of a system error (no FD available, read/write error, fork error, execve error, ...).
 Possible values are `log`, `mail` and `ignore`, to log informations, send a mail, or do nothing.
 Values are separated with spaces.
 The default is `log mail`.

 For the last three options, two other values are planed : `stop` and `remove` , to stop executing lines (with the `system` execution mode), or to remove